top of page

 Native.
 Not assessed.

-This is perhaps Aotearoa New Zealand's most unusual species of fern is as much as it is entirely aquatic, being found on ponds and slow-flowing streams and ditches.
+This is perhaps Aotearoa New Zealand's most unusual species of fern is as much as it is entirely aquatic, being found on ponds, slow-flowing streams and ditches.

 It is found throughout both Islands but has predominantly been replaced in Northland by an introduced Australian species.
 Also, found throughout the Pacific reaching as far as India.